TarekRaafat/skalex/design/alpha-4.md

 alpha.4 is not the release for:

 - New user-facing features (this is a structural release)
-- ANN vector indexing (pre-GA, separate design doc)
+- ANN vector indexing (beta, separate design doc)
 - WAL or multi-process support (long-term roadmap)
-- Changelog compaction (pre-GA)
+- Changelog compaction (beta)
 - Breaking API changes (all refactors are internal)

 ---